BINIT-Nayak/My-Codes/README.md

 # My-Codes
-This contains my DSA practice questions from leetcode and GeeksforGeeks
+This contains my DSA practice questions from leetcode